jpsi-0895/CN/medium/unguided media frequency.md

 `Frequency Range`: Generally between `30 GHz and 300 GHz`.
 `Applications`: Used in advanced telecommunications, including 5G networks, and certain types of `radar`.

+### Key Considerations

+- Lower frequencies can travel longer distances and penetrate obstacles better

+- Higher frequencies generally offer higher data rates but with limited range and penetration.